Starting Kindergarten

 • Communicates & expresses feelings appropriately

-• Calms herself when upset
+• Calms themself when upset

 Parents and early childhood education programs should foster a child’s physical health in motor skills development, fitness and nutrition.